-A licensed local herpetologist will catch and relocate a snake for a fee.
-All snakes are protected in NSW and killing one is an offence.
+A licensed snake catcher can catch and relocate a snake for a fee.
+All snakes are protected in NSW and killing one can be considered an offence.
 Only licensed people are allowed to catch or keep snakes.

 Locate a snake catcher

-Find your nearest snake catcher on the Reptile handler list (PDF 110KB).
+Find your nearest snake catcher on the reptile handler list.

-Wildlife organisations do not catch snakes unless they are injured or there is a serious threat.
-However, they can suggest ways to encourage the snake to move away.
+Most wildlife organisations do not catch snakes unless they are injured or there is a serious threat to human health and safety.
+However, if you do not have a licensed snake catcher in your area they may be able to assist, and can suggest ways to encourage the snake to move away.